 Drug Available Formulations Route Usual Recommended Frequency Comments Pediatrics: weight-based dose administered at bedtime and 2.5 to 4 hours later; titrate to effect as directed.
+Take each dose while in bed and lie down after dosing.
 Patients with hepatic impairment should reduce the starting dose by 50%.
-When using concomitantly with divalproex sodium, an initial dose reduction of at least 20% is recommended.
+When using concomitantly with divalproex sodium, an initial dose reduction of at least 20% is